CodeGym /Courses /Frontend SELF EN /Multi-Level Background

 height: 300px;

-background-position: center, bottom right;
+background-position: top left, bottom right;

 background-repeat: no-repeat, no-repeat;